torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   private flag.
 Refer to the "FW-LLDP (Firmware Link Layer Discovery Protocol)" section in this README for more information.
-- In software-based DCBX mode, you can configure DCB parameters using software LLDP/DCBX agents that interface with the Linux kernel's DCB Netlink API.
+- In software-based DCBX mode, you can configure DCB parameters using software LLDP/DCBX agents that interface with the GNU/Linux kernel's DCB Netlink API.
 We recommend using OpenLLDP as the DCBX agent when running in software mode.
 For more information, see the OpenLLDP man pages and https://github.com/intel/openlldp.